Daya1222/Rust/README.md

 Rust practice code.
-Codes are in src/bin
+Programs are in src/bin